kent-lee/pixiv-scraper/README.md

 1. Pixiv uses `AJAX` script to generate content dynamically, so parsing plain `HTML` will not work

     - Solution: simulate `XHR` requests made by `JavaScript` code to extract data from the server.
 The `XHR` requests and responses can be found in browsers' developer tools under `Network` tab.
-In `Chrome`, it has options to filter `XHR` requests and set the tool to `Preserve log` to have better observation
+In `Chrome`, it has options to filter `XHR` requests and `Preserve log` to have better observation

 2. sometimes the `requests` module will close the program with error `Remote end closed connection without response`.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server closes the connection